smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: How can I disable the stock apps so that they do not reappear after a reboot of the clock?**

-A. You can turn them off on the device itself.
+A: You can turn them off on the device itself.
 Long press the middle button to get into the menu and disable them one by one in the menu-option APPS.

-**Q. How can I change the order of the apps?
+**Q: How can I change the order of the apps?**

-A. The apps show in the order that you activate them.
+A: The apps show in the order that you activate them.

 # Updates